 Less Than Significant Impact with Mitigation Incorporated.
-The proposed project would involve temporary and permanent impacts to habitat(s) that could be used by candidate, sensitive, or special status plant and animal species.
+The project will involve temporary and permanent impacts to habitat(s) that could be used by candidate, sensitive, or special status plant and animal species.
 The discussion of these species below is broken up by avoidance and minimization measures, which are described in detail in Appendix A.